-Dedicated Las Vegas Child Support Attorneys Ready To Help You
+Dedicated Las Vegas Child Support Lawyer Ready to Help You

 Under Nevada law, the term “child support” is defined as the financial contribution made by one parent to help support his or her child.
 NRS 125B.020 provides that the parents of a child have “a duty to provide the child necessary maintenance, health care, education, and support.”